blbudima/water-bot/README.md

 ## Wrap-up

 Congratulations - you deployed your own personal water-bot!
-Join a voice channel, type `##s` into a chat channel, and enjoy your personal reminders!
+Join a voice channel, type `##s simple` into a chat channel, and enjoy your personal reminders!